 During a pandemic, going through the entire process of FDA approval which requires large-scale studies, prolonged time and labor may not be feasible.
 But protocols must be set if the FDA grants an Emergency Use Authorization.

 “We’ll have to put protocols in place to make sure that the use of this sera is safe.
 We’re not talking about research and development—this is something that physicians, blood banks, and hospitals already know how to do and can do today,” said Casadevall.

-In china, 245 patients infected with COVID-19 have been safely treated with blood transfusions with early recovery and reduced degree of morbidity.
+In China, 245 patients infected with COVID-19 have been safely treated with blood transfusions with early recovery and a reduced degree of morbidity.